W-David-Porter/course-in-consciousness/chapter-5-conscious-mind-free-will/readme.md

 Psychic healing: A type of remote viewing and healing in which the healer actively transposes intuitive impressions into thoughts and specific healing actions in a patient’s body to remedy a perceived problem.

-Spiritual healing: Remote healing in which the healer is in a receptive, aware, non-judgemental state which allows his or her consciousness to be used as a conduit for healing by non-local, universal mind.
+Spiritual healing: Remote healing in which the healer is in a receptive, aware, non-judgemental state which allows his consciousness to be used as a conduit for healing by non-local, universal mind.

-Energy healing: Healing in which the healer directs his or her attention to the patient and concentrates on replenishing or manipulating the patient’s vital energy flow.
+Energy healing: Healing in which the healer directs his attention to the patient and concentrates on replenishing or manipulating the patient’s vital energy flow.
 Examples are reiki, therapeutic touch, laying on of hands, pranic healing and Qi Gong.

 Intuition: Direct, non-analytical awareness that can come from non-local mind, internal subconscious processes, psychic sources such as mind-to-mind connections or direct clairvoyant perception of the outside world.